qbead/qbeadWebsite/content/book/dancing.md

 In the two last sketches, the SpinWheel only changed color when its rotation was around the x-axis.
 It is also possible to measure and change the SpinWheel's LEDs color based on rotation around any axis in 3D space!

-To start off, upload the [3D Rotation sketch](/codedoc/examples/Dancing_with_Color/3D_Rotation_Light_Up/3D_Rotation_Light_Up.ino.html) from here: `Examples → SpinWearables → Dancing_with_Color → 3D_Rotation_Light_Up`.
+To start off, upload the 3D rotation sketch from here: `Examples → SpinWearables → Dancing_with_Color → 3D_Rotation_Light_Up`.
 If you read the [details about the code](/codedoc/examples/Dancing_with_Color/3D_Rotation_Light_Up/3D_Rotation_Light_Up.ino.html), you will see how you can code the red, green, and blue components of the LEDs to respond to the rotation around the x, y, and z axes.
 Rather than only modifying the large LEDs as in the earlier sketches, this sketch also has the small LEDs light up in response to the SpinWheel's rotational motion.
 Try rotating your SpinWheel in different directions to make it fully red, green or blue.
 Can you combine these rotations to make other colors?
-If the rotation is around two axis at the same time, both colors are shown, making yellow, purple or teal.
+If the rotation is around two axes at the same time, both colors are shown, making yellow, purple or teal.

 ## Rotating Lights (or an LED "snake")